tedhagos/tedhagos.github.com/_posts/2004-2-18-java-programming.md

 Access implies that there is a boundary or a wall that blocks us from entering.
 It implies enclosure.

 In a programming language they are not referred to as enclosures.
 They are called *scope*.
 Java constructs have scopes.
 When you define a variable inside a method, you can only use that variable within that method.
-When a variable is defined within a class all methods in that class can use that variable &mdash; it is also possible for other classes to use that variable, if the programmer will allow it.
-Here begins our topics of *accessibility*.
+When a variable is defined within a class, all methods in that class can use that variable &mdash; it is also possible for other classes to use that variable, if the programmer will allow it.
+Here begins our discussion on *accessibility*.

 Java organizes certain things according to hierarchy.
 You may have been increasingly aware of this hierarchy by now.
 Statements and variables make up methods.
 Methods and variables make up a class.
 Classes make up a *package*.